Top Attractions at the Granada Alhambra Palace

 The Alcazaba

-The Alcazaba is a military building where the army resided to defend the perimeter.
+The Alcazaba is one of the top spots if you book tickets for the Alhambra and the Nasrid Palaces.
+It is a military building where the army resided to defend the perimeter.
 It is believed that the Alcazaba was first built on the remains of an ancient castle.

-It comprises the western end of the palatine city and is the most outstanding part of it if we contemplate it from any viewpoint in Granada.
+It comprises the western end of the palatine city and is the most outstanding part of the city when viewed from any vantage point in Granada.

 Plaza de Armas